damionas/nndl_final_project/README.md

 The final project paper can be found in the file called "Seabrum, Kinder - (NNDL Final Project) Neural Approaches for Predicting the Sentiment of Messages in a Twitch.tv Dataset.pdf"

+# Files
+As of May 10, 2022, the Google Colab notebook that Scott and I worked on is available in this repository.
+Eventually, I plan to update and convert the ipynb file to a Python file.
+Additionally, I plan to clean the ipynb file to showcase just the final model that we report on.